Supervisor Checklist for Supporting Telecommuting

 - Provide as much flexibility as possible to employees telecommuting, including employees’ need to balance work with family responsibilities.

-- For general university guidance on telecommuting, please visit the HR Telecommuting Guidelines for on Campus Positions in Emergency or Adverse Situations.
+- For general university guidance on telecommuting, please visit Telecommuting Guidelines during COVID-19.
 Note that no formal agreement is required during this period.

 - For those who cannot telecommute due to lack of technology or requirements of their position: